 Cons:

-- Open-source version lacks quality support found in paid products
+- Open-source version lacks the quality support found in paid products

 - Installation can be technical and complex